lukateg/strength-age/README.md

 -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson -- lesson title is not working when generating multiple lesson test

-finish the edit and delete lesson and tests and reviews create consistent pattern for loading skeleton, error case, and not found case create reusable components for error and not found case and use them across the app test fast clicks on submit buttons that do not have disabled props edit lesson has no submit button
+test fast clicks on submit buttons that do not have disabled props edit lesson has no submit button

-TODO:
--- add "..." for a test and implement edit test page if possible, if not implement just delete -- make test and test review page reusable component, or make only one card for all cases and reuse it across the app -- add delete test and review on generate test page

 PLAN:
--- Add delete and edit
--- create beautiful destructive and positive buttons and reusable dialog that will have positive, default, and destructive variant
 -- add permisions so user can access only its own content (change param userId to createdBy) -- add share button for test result and implement share link logic -- add modals on all needed actions